eastrd/ArchivEye/README.md

 - [x] Add indexing system
   - [x] Add progress feedback
+- [x] Set index path to be at app path by default
 - [ ] Add search system
 - [ ] Add threading for multiple workers to index a directory
 - [ ] Add initial tests to verify OCR and Img Ext are working with sample PDF and images and texts